 After talking to financial experts and others who have either experienced or seen other people make the worst financial mistakes of their lives; we compiled the following list of 25 of them.
 Many are common after graduating from college and starting a financial life on your own.
 They can still happen to anyone at any age.

 We should also note that these worst financial mistakes aren’t listed in any order.
 We’ll leave measuring their importance to you:

 1. Not going to college

 The average starting salary for a high school graduate is about $28,000.
 That figure almost doubles to $48,127 for college graduates in the class of 2014 with bachelor’s degrees, according to a salary survey by National Association of Colleges and Employers.
-Starting your working life by being that far behind in pay is one of the worst financial mistakes you can make.
+Starting your working life that far behind in pay is one of the worst financial mistakes you can make.

 2. Not paying off student loans fast